Day in and day out, yoga is the practice that brings me home —

 Very quickly, yoga became a very different form of artistry for me.
 I began going to classes everyday.
 I started volunteering at the studio and working at the front desk in exchange for classes.
 I found myself surrounded by like-minded individuals who shared many of the same interests and passions.
 I started to look beyond perfection and towards a life of contentment, curiosity and compassion.

-I completed my first 200-hour teacher training in 2011 with Marni Task in Cleveland, Ohio and started teaching shortly after.
-In 2014 I moved to San Francisco for a job in Public Relations with hopes of beginning anew and pursuing my teaching.
-It was only a matter of time that I quit the corporate life and dedicated myself to my practice.
-I have since completed more than 500 hours with my primary teachers, Jason Crandell and Janet Stone and have been greatly influenced by Elena Brower.
-Currently, I am part of the teacher training team at The Pad Studios in San Francisco and am a writing contributor for Elephant Journal and Teach.Yoga.
+I completed my first 200-hour teacher training in 2011 with Marni Task in Cleveland, Ohio and moved to San Francisco in 2014.
+Since then I have completed more than 500 hours with Jason Crandell and Janet Stone and am continuing to study with Tias Little.
+I am currently part of the teacher training team at The Pad Studios in San Francisco and lead daily public classes along with retreats all over the world.